AkillerDawg/pinteresting/README.md

 by [Mattan Griffel](http://mattangriffel.com)

-Using this as a test app to leanr Ruby on Rails.
+Using this as a test app to learn Ruby on Rails.